heyitsyosh/42_libft/README.md

 ## Usage:
 First, enter directory with `cd libft`.
-Then use any makefile command.
+Then use any Makefile command.

-To use in projects, compile with `libft.a` and `-I path/to/libft.h`.
+To use in projects, compile with `-L<path/to/directory/with/libft.a> -lft`.
+Alternatively, compile files directly with `<path/to/libft.a>`.
+Make sure to include `libft.h` appropriately in your source code.

 #### Makefile Commands:
 ```C